SaynaSarvar/Computational-Intelligence-course-projects/README.md

 ### 🧬 Genetic Algorithm (GA) Projects
 - **EightQueen with GA**
-  Solves the classic Eight Queens puzzle using a genetic algorithm.
+  Solves the Eight Queens puzzle using a genetic algorithm.

 - **TSP with GA**
-  Solves the Traveling Salesman Problem using genetic algorithm techniques including selection, crossover, and mutation.
+  Solves the Traveling Salesman Problem (TSP) using GA with selection, crossover, and mutation operators.

 - **X2 with GA**
-  Optimization of a quadratic function using GA principles.
+  Optimizes a quadratic function using a custom-built genetic algorithm.

 ---

-### 🧠 Neural Network Projects
+### 🧠 Neural Network Projects (No ML Libraries)

 #### Perceptron & Hebbian Learning
 - **x & o project with perceptron**
-  Classifies X and O characters using a single-layer perceptron.
+  Binary classification using a basic perceptron written from scratch in JavaScript.

 - **x & o project with hebb**
-  Uses Hebbian learning to classify character patterns.
+  Character recognition using Hebbian learning rule.

 - **and project with perceptron**
-  Implements logic AND function with a perceptron model.
+  Implements the logical AND function with a single-layer perceptron.

 - **and project with hebb**
-  Simple AND logic implementation using Hebb's rule.
+  AND logic using Hebbian learning algorithm.

-#### MLP (Multi-Layer Perceptron)
+#### Multi-Layer Perceptron (MLP)
 - **x & o project with mlp**
-  Multi-layer perceptron for character recognition.
+  Character classification with a hand-coded multi-layer perceptron.

 - **x & o project with multi category**
-  Multi-class classification task using an MLP model.
+  MLP for multi-class classification tasks.

 - **thyroid with mlp**
-  Thyroid disease classification using MLP on medical data.
+  Simulates classification of thyroid disease using a JavaScript-based MLP.

 #### Adaline
 - **x & o project with adalyn**
-  Adaptive Linear Neuron (Adaline) model for character classification.
+  Adaptive Linear Neuron (Adaline) model trained manually for binary pattern classification.

 ---

-## 🔧 Tools & Technologies
+## 💻 Technologies Used
-- Python (pure implementations)
-- NumPy, Matplotlib
+- JavaScript (Vanilla / Plain JS)
-- No deep learning libraries (educational purpose)
+- No machine learning libraries (e.g., TensorFlow.js, Brain.js)
+- Custom matrix operations and learning algorithms implemented manually

 ---

 ## 🎓 Course Info
 - **Course:** Computational Intelligence
 - **Instructor:** Prof. Kohestani
-- **University Projects | Fall/Spring [Your Semester Here]**
+- **University:** University of Tabriz
+- **Semester:** [Write your semester here, e.g., Spring 2025]

 ---

 ## 📜 License
-MIT License — feel free to explore, modify, and learn!
+MIT License — Free to use and modify with credit.

 ---

-> *These projects are academic exercises and may not be optimized for real-world use.*
+> ⚠️ These are academic projects developed to demonstrate the inner workings of classical machine learning algorithms in a manual and transparent way.